If The Last of Us Part II is meant to be the game of my generation, we’re in big trouble.

 The takeaway from this is that Mr. Druckmann considers placing the “Ludonarrative Dissonance” trophy in his game his crowning achievement.
 Not helping with the level design, not writing the scenario, not creating a virtual world, not seeing the positive reception to his work, but dunking on people offering constructive criticism.
 If he wanted to present himself as a crusader for progressive causes in video games, this outburst does not cast his character in a flattering light.
 In fact, when also considering his militant attempts to suppress the content leaks, it’s not difficult to see him as a bully who desires absolute control and throws tantrums when things don’t go his way.
 Rather than hear out his critics, he took advantage of his high status to openly mock them for having their opinions.
 No need to improve yourself if you can ridicule your critics’ credibility away, after all.
 That this didn’t prove controversial speaks volumes to how protective the critical circle was of him.
 Even the most sympathetic interpretations of his reaction cannot avoid the conclusion that he is remarkably thin-skinned.

 Exactly when he came up with the trophy is unclear.
 He could have come up with it as early as 2013 following the release of The Last of Us or minutes before Uncharted 4 went gold in 2016.
-Regardless, it was well before he became a controversial figure in 2020.
+Either way, it was well before he became a controversial figure in 2020.
 If he couldn’t handle being criticized when fans practically worshipped him, the odds of him ever learning his lesson now that his reputation has been marred is practically nonexistent.
 Regardless of the circumstances, learning to take criticism is absolutely vital to growing as an artist.
 Mr. Druckmann proved he couldn’t early on, and I can safely say that in the seven years between the release of The Last of Us and its sequel, he didn’t budge an inch.

 Like many Hollywood types, Mr. Druckmann was wholly uninterested in accepting anything other than unbridled praise from outside of his circle.
 As such, things became interesting when the criticism emanated from a source he couldn’t easily ignore.
 Rob Zacny of Vice was more critical of the game and its themes in his review.
 Naughty Dog couldn’t leave well enough alone and sent a Sony representative to speak with him.
 Although the conversation was not confrontational, Mr. Zacny did describe it as unusual.
 The representative felt his review was unfair and they “dismissed some meaningful changes or improvements” that he suggested.